 When we think of Italian food, the entire culture of Italy comes to mind.
 From large families to big, multi-course meals to bold, rich flavors, who wouldn’t want to dine like an Italian?
 We all love potluck dinners, but sometimes it is difficult to figure out what to make.
 Fortunately for you, there are many easy Italian dishes for potluck dinners to choose from.

-In this blog, we will be covering the basic herbs and ingredients necessary for many easy Italian dishes for potluck, some of the most popular meals and drinks that originate from Italy, and how to make sure what you’re cooking leads to an authentic experience that only Italian food can provide.
+In this blog, we will be covering the basic herbs and ingredients necessary for many easy Italian dishes for potluck, some of the most popular meals and drinks you can make that originate from Italy, and how to make sure that your Italian meal plan leads to an authentic experience that only Italian food can provide.
 Let’s get started crafting your own perfect Italian menu!

 Key Ingredients for the Best Easy Italian Dishes for Potluck

 There are two main components of a meal: the flavorings, such as herbs, and the body of the meals.
 The following two sections will cover the components that you will likely use the most for these easy Italian recipes.

 The Most Used Herbs and Flavorings

-Classic Italian recipes incorporate many herbs and flavors.
-Oregano, parsley, basil, thyme and bay leaves are just a few useful herbs to have on hand to sprinkle on your favorite recipes.
+Classic Italian main dish recipes incorporate many herbs and flavors.
+Oregano, parsley, basil, thyme, crushed red pepper and bay leaves are just a few useful herbs to have on hand to sprinkle on your favorite recipes.
 Also be sure to stock up on garlic and olive oil, as you’ll be using them frequently.

 Bread with olive oil